-External Callback
+External Callback Trigger¶

-- Order Received: The flow starts when a new order is placed.
+- Order Received: The flow starts when a new order is placed

-External Callback Block¶
+Setting Up the External Callback Block¶

 Callback Request Format¶